thisisnsh/aithing/README.md

 ------------------------

-- if below min height take double width

-Sunday
+Monday
+- Add Some Shadow
+- Integrate Google
+    - No Ability to Choose Tools
-- integrate agents
+- Integrate GitHub
-- github, google, slack, jira, mac

-Tuesday
+Vacation
+- Old images from history are not shown
 - Post Reddit
 - Make Video / Ad

-Not Now
-- Old images from history are not shown

 ------------------------

 Missing Features
 - No Audio recording
-- No Ability to Choose Tools
 - Understand you and suggest things based on time and this
-- No RAG
 - No Elicitation
 - No One Click Integrations
-- No Markdown Select
 - Fix "AttributeGraph: cycle detected through attribute"
 - Fix Flickering Animation
+- Integration Slack, Jira
+- No RAG
+- No Markdown Select
 - Search History